Raskin says it’s ‘worth investigating’ whether House members were drinking in hearing room

 On Thursday night, the Oversight Committee hearing became chaotic as Reps.
 Marjorie Taylor Greene (R-Ga.) and Alexandria Ocasio-Cortez (D-N.Y.) fought after Greene accused Rep. Jasmine Crockett (D-Texas) of wearing “fake eyelashes.”

-The committee was holding a markup hearing to hold Attorney General Merrick Garland in contempt of Congress but fell into chaos with nearly an hour of the lawmakers shouting over one another.
+The committee was holding a markup hearing to hold Attorney General Merrick Garland in contempt of Congress but fell into chaos with the lawmakers shouting over one another for nearly an hour.

-It began when a vote on whether or not to allow Green to continue speaking during the hearing.
+It began with a vote on whether to allow Greene to continue speaking during the hearing.
 Greene asked if any Democrats on the panel were employing the daughter of Judge Juan Merchan, the judge overseeing former President Trump’s hush money trial.

 Thursday’s hearing was delayed a few hours after several Republicans who sit on the panel went to New York in the morning to support Trump in his trial.
 Crockett questioned why Greene would bring up Merchan and the two began arguing.

-“I think your fake eyelashes are messing up what you’re reading,” she said.
+“I don’t think you know what you’re here for,” Greene responded.
+“I think your fake eyelashes are messing up what you’re reading.”

 At that point, Raskin interjected, saying, “that’s beneath even you, Ms. Greene.”